kdvkrs/aoc22/README.md

 challenges as well as the utilities I use for improving my Advent of Code workflow.
-These utilities are kept in a [separate repository](https://github.com/kdvkrs/aoc_util) (which contains more information about them as well as their intended usage) and are a secondary upstream for this repository.
+These utilities are kept in a [separate repository](https://github.com/kdvkrs/aoc_util) (which contains more information about them as well as their intended usage) and which is secondary upstream for this repository (so it doesn't have to be forked multiple times).